mt-mods/beowulf/readme.md

 # Features

-* Kicks dragonfire clients if it detects a known version string
+* Kicks cheat clients if it detects a known version string
 * Logs suspicious player movements
 * Makes the `noclip` experience unpleasant

 # Requirements

 * Needs an engine debug-build or patch to expose the `version_string` in `minetest.get_player_information()`
+* Luanti is going to provide this info without patches or specialized builds ([#22](https://github.com/mt-mods/beowulf/issues/22)).

 # Settings